eProsima/all-docs/source/dds-suite/intro.rst

   For more information about *DDS Router* please refer to `DDS Router documentation website <https://eprosima-dds-router.readthedocs.io>`_.

-- :ref:`eProsima Micro XRCE-DDS <micro_xrce_dds>`:
-  *eProsima Micro XRCE-DDS* is a software solution that allows communicating eXtremely Resource Constrained Environments (XRCEs) with an existing DDS network.
-  This implementation complies with the specification of the `eXtremely Resource Constrained Environments DDS (DDS-XRCE) <https://www.omg.org/spec/DDS-XRCE/>`_ protocol as defined and maintained by the Object Management Group (OMG) consortium.
-  For more information about *eProsima Micro XRCE-DDS* please refer to `eProsima Micro XRCE-DDS documentation page <https://micro-xrce-dds.docs.eprosima.com/>`_.

-- :ref:`PlotJuggler eProsima Edition <plotjuggler_eprosima_edition>`:
-  *eProsima Fast DDS Visualizer Plugin* is a plugin for the *PlotJuggler* application.
-  PlotJuggler is a graphical desktop application providing visualization features of data series, time series, X-Y plots.
-  It also adds data management features, such as data import and export, custom and built-in data manipulation functions, data series merges, etc.
-  Also, this software supports many different layouts, with dynamic, rich and user-friendly customization.
-  `PlotJuggler eProsima Edition documentation page <https://plotjuggler-fastdds-plugins.readthedocs.io>`_.

 - :ref:`DDS Record & Replay <eprosima_dds_record_replay>`:
   *eProsima DDS Record & Replay* is an end-user software application that efficiently saves DDS data published into a DDS environment in a MCAP format database.